 The purpose of a certificate with SAN is the same as that of other certificates.
 It provides a means for a server to establish its identity and then set up a secure communication.
 Certificates with SAN also provide a subject alternative name field that allows additional domain names to be protected with just one certificate.

 NEW Now get your base domain free!
-Secure domain.com for free when you order www.domain.com
+Secure yoursite.com for free when you order www.yoursite.com

 - Free unlimited licensing